rouxpz/remix/README.md

 ASSIGNMENT: Watch [Everything is a Remix](http://everythingisaremix.info/watch-the-series/), parts 3 & 4

 ### Week 3 (April 9): Video, YouTube & the Internet
-- <strong>Presentations:</strong> Ross Goodwin, Sweta Mohapatra & Tessa Ndiaye
+- <strong>Presentations:</strong> Ross Goodwin, Xiaolong Mou & Tessa Ndiaye
 - The art of the video mash-up
   - The supercut
   - The re-cut